danielhstahl/DEPRCIATED-DPets/README.md

+THIS REMOTE IS OLD AND IS ONLY RETAINED FOR HISTORICAL PURPOSES

 Prereq: download and install geth and add it to your path.
 Add at least one account.
 This process is described here: https://github.com/ethereum/go-ethereum/wiki/geth.
 Also requires nodejs https://nodejs.org/en/.